sunkimsrun/week4-wct/explanation.md

 CALL GetAverageGradeByCourse('Python');
 ```

-**Explanation:** The stored procedure GetAverageGradeByCourse calculates the average grade of students for a specific course based on the course name.
-It uses a CASE statement to assign numeric values to letter grades (A = 4.0, B = 3.0, C = 2.0, D = 1.0, F = 0.0). it will return the course name and the average grade for the 'Python' course, based on the grades of students enrolled in it.
+**Explanation:** Calculates the average grade of students for a course based on the course name.
+It assign values letter to grades (A = 4.0, B = 3.0, C = 2.0, D = 1.0, F = 0.0). it will return the course name and the average grade for the ***(example 'Python' course)***, based on the grades of students enrolled in it.